ArnoldDP/OStim-Community-Modlist/README.md

 # Unofficial Ostim Community Modlist
 # DESCRIPTION

-This is a modlist focused on refreshing the game to make it feel a bit more modern while adding some spicy roleplay oportunities :)

-New textures, updated meshes, a more diverse range of enemies, and an update for nearly every vanilla npc in the game.
-Oh, and the funny sex mod, can't forget about that.
+***What this isnt***
+This isnt an Elysium Remastered clone (no disprespect to the author) with the addition of OStim, nor is it a hyperrealistic soulslike that barely hits 30 fps.
+It's also not pornrim with barely clothed women, public masturebation, and sexually aggressive wolves.

+***What this isnt***
+ It's an aesthetically pleasing and immersive overhaul for nearly every aspect of the game that stays true to The Elder Scrolls style, while adding plenty of spicy roleplay opportunities :^)

 Most, if not all, of the gameplay mods are just simple enhancers to the vanilla Skyrim experience, and a lot of subjective quest mods were avoided because they could cause unnecessary bloat.

 # PRE/POST INSTALLATION